jimevins/glabels-qt/README.md

 ## What is gLabels-qt?

-gLabels-qt is the development repository for the next major version of gLabels (4.0).
+gLabels-qt is the development version of the next major version of gLabels (4.0).

 ![screenshot](docs/images/screenshot.png)

 ## What's new in gLabels-qt?

-- Based on the Qt cross-platform framework.
+- Based on the Qt5 framework.
 - Unlike previous versions, glabels-qt is a cross-platform application.
-  - So far, it has been built and tested under both Linux and Windows 7 (using MSYS/MINGW toolchain).
+    * So far, it has been built and tested under both Linux and Windows 7 (using MSYS/MINGW toolchain).
 - Updated UI based on typical workflows.

 ## Status

-gLabels-qt has been under off-and-on development since October 2013.
+gLabels-qt has been under off-and-on development for several years..
 It is still missing several features to bring it in parity with glabels-3.4.
 These include

-- Barcode objects
+- Batch mode
 - Compatability with older glabels files
-- Batch mode
-- Internationalization
 - Custom product templates designer
 - Online manual